GianMarcoOddo/rmpy/rmpy/README.md

 VaR = yf_conflevel_pVaR_port(tickers, positions, start_date, end_date, freq=freq, interval=interval, alpha=alpha, confidence_level=confidence_level, display=False)
 print(VaR)
 ```
-This example calculates parametric VaR with its lower and upper bound (95% confidence) for a Portfolio of a position of 2500 in "AAPL" and - 1000 in "MSFT.
+This example calculates parametric VaR with its lower and upper bound (95% confidence) for a Portfolio of a position of 2500 (long position) in "AAPL" and -1000 (short position) in "MSFT.

 `7. conflevel_pVaR_single`

 - VaR = conflevel_pVaR_single(returns, position,interval =1,  alpha=0.01 ,confidence_level = 0.95)

-The function 'conflevel_pVaR_single' enables the calculation of the confidence level of parametric VaR for a SINGLE POSITION based on a set of returns.
+The function 'conflevel_pVaR_single' enables the calculation of the confidence level of parametric VaR for a SINGLE POSITION based on a set of returns (you can use every type of assets e.g stock, options, bonds, ecc.).

 #### Args:

-- returns: a pandas Series or NumPy array containing the historical returns of the asset.
+- returns: A pandas Series or NumPy array containing the historical returns of the asset.
 - position: The size of the position in the asset.
 This can be a positive or negatie number, depending if you are long or short.
 - interval: The time horizon of VaR.
-It is related to frequency of data used (e.g. if "freq = 'montly' " and "interval = 1", the function compute 1-month VaR).
+It is related to frequency of data used (e.g. if "freq = 'monthly' " and "interval = 1", the function computes 1-month VaR).
-- confidence_level: a float specifying the confidence level for the VaR calculation.
+- confidence_level: A float specifying the confidence level for the VaR calculation.
 By default, it is set to 0.95.
 - alpha: The level of confidence for the VaR calculation.
 By default is set to 0.01, which represents a 99% confidence level.

 ### Example: